AnnaJinK/PivotIno/README.md

 No longer using additional third-party application(display.exe)
 ### 2019-02-02
 From now on, waitForSerialInit () function will automatically find the Arduino Uno devices.
+### 2019-04-30
+Added Arduino Pro Mini version of PivotIno.
+There is not much change in source code.

 # Credits
 Changes were made by Heejoong Kim (in 2019)